Order of the Visitation of Holy Mary: Colombia

 The nine Visitation Sisters from Madrid, Spain came to Colombia in 1892 and founded the first Monastery at Santa Fe, Bogotá.

 Ireland

 The Visitation Sisters came to Ireland in 1955 and founded a Monastery at Stamullen, Co.
 Meath.
-When Mother Mary Teresa O’ Dwyer, Superior of the Visitation Monastery of Roseland, England learned that the Brothers of St. John of God were moving out of Silverstream, she applied to the Bishop of Meath, Dr. Kyne for permission for the order of the Visitation to enter his diocese.
+When Mother Mary Teresa O’ Dwyer, Superior of the Visitation Monastery of Roseland, England learned that the Brothers of St. John of God were moving out of Silverstream, she applied to the Bishop of Meath for permission for the Order of the Visitation to enter his diocese.
 Staffing problems were solved by borrowing three Sisters from America.
 The Visitation Monasteries of St. Paul Minnesota, Brooklyn New York and Atlanta Georgia each lent a Sister.

 Korea

-In 2005, The six Visitation Sisters from Manizales, Colombia came to South Korea.
-The Monastery of the Visitation was established in Jeongok-eup, Yeoncheon County in Gyeonggi Province, South Korea.
+In 2005, six Visitation Sisters from Manizales, Colombia, came to South Korea.
+The Monastery of the Visitation was established in Jeongok-eup, Yeoncheon County, in Gyeonggi Province, South Korea.

+Poland

+The Visitation Sisters (Polish: Zakon Nawiedzenia Najświętszej Marii Panny, or, siostry wizytki) were first invited to the Polish-Lithuanian Commonwealth by the Polish queen-consort Marie Louise Gonzaga, who was heavily involved as a patron and supporter of the Catholic church.
+Her wish came to pass with the arrival of 12 nuns to Warsaw.
+The Warsaw Visitandines' numbers would quickly increase and the convent funded two more, in Kraków and Vilnius, before 1700.
+Following the partitions, the order was robbed multiple times by foreign armies and it suffered under sanctions imposed by the occupying powers.
+Currently there are four Visitationist convents in Poland.

+Warsaw

+The first convent was built on Krakowskie Przedmieście, near a royal residence.
+The nuns were officially enclosed the same year, 1654, however soon after, they would have to leave their cloister twice due to threats from hostile armies - this would happen again some centuries later, when the sisters were driven out to house Napoleonic soldiers.
+Since their founding, Wizytki, as they are called, managed schools and pensions for girls, taking care of the urban poor.
+The sisters were forbidden from teaching after the fall of the January Uprising (1864), as one of the many efforts by the Tsar to erase any Polish national influence in education - along with the pension, the novitiate was closed, meaning no new sisters could be taken in.
+Wizytki only resumed training novices in 1905.
+The oldest of the Visitationist convents was also involved in the Warsaw Uprising, when the sisters voluntarily opened their cloister to guests and sheltered the vulnerable civilian population.
+As stewards of one of the most prominent historical landmarks in Warsaw, the sisters were also involved in art conservation.
+Under communist rule, the same convent was a space of contact and exchange with clergy in countries such as Hungary or Czechoslovakia.